zacharee/Tweaker/app/src/main/assets/terms.md

  - Enable and customize Demo Mode
  - Change system-wide animation speeds
  - Enter and read your own custom settings values

+# Privacy
+SystemUI Tuner collects no personal information, either directly or through third party services.

+## Crash Reports
+Anonymous data is collected when the app crashes in the form of a crash log and basic device information.
+Personal information such as your name and address are not included in these reports.

+Depending on the version of SystemUI Tuner you are using, one of two different services is used to track crashes.

+- Version 349 and earlier: Firebase Crashlytics.
+  - For more information on data collected by Firebase Crashlytics, see the "Firebase Crashlytics" section on [this page](https://firebase.google.com/support/privacy#examples-end-user-data-processed-by-firebase).
+- Version 350 and later: Bugsnag.
+  - For more information on data collected by Bugsnag, see [this page](https://docs.bugsnag.com/platforms/android/automatically-captured-data/).

+For either service, an anonymous UUID is generated to be associated with crash reports for a particular device.
+This UUID cannot be used to identify you, however.

+Firebase Crashlytics retains uploaded UUIDs for 90 days before removing them, while Bugsnag has no official deletion policy.
+To disassociate your device from these UUIDs, you can clear the app data, which will generate a new UUID on the next startup.

+Neither Firebase Crashlytics nor Bugsnag has a way to associate crash report data to a specific user through information such as email, name, or address, as this information is not collected.

+## In-App Purchases
+SystemUI Tuner makes use of Google's in-app purchase framework as well as links to PayPal.
+Both methods are for donations only and transactions are between the user and Google or PayPal.

+SystemUI Tuner itself collects no personal information from these transactions.

 # User Support
 I make no guarantee with this app that: